UIS-MACV/UIS-MACV.github.io/_posts/2017-09-01-welcome-back.md

 ---
 layout: post
-title: "Welcome back to MACV"
+title: "Welcome back to MACV sessions!"
 ---
-Dear partners,
+Dear all,

-The (main) session of the Semillero on Friday, September 1 will be held at:
+The (main) session of Semillero will take place this Friday, September 1st and will be held at:

--Network Room
+-Sala de Redes
--Hour: 8 A.M.
+-Time: 8 A.M.

-The alternate session will be held at the same place at 2 pm

 Theme: **Background Subtraction techniques for detection of moving objects in video.**
-Speaker: Fabio Martínez.
+Speaker: Fabio Martínez, PhD.

-We hope you!
+We hope to see you there!